Vaduvur Srinivasa Desikachariar

 Vaduvur Veeravalli Srinivasa Desikachariar (4 November 1928 — 9 September 2014) was an Indian scholar.
 He studied Sanskrit and published several books.
-In 2001, he received the Rashtrapathi Award from the President of India as a Sanskrit scholar, one of the highest awards awarded by the Indian state.
+In 2001, he received the Rashtrapati Award from the President of India as a Sanskrit scholar, one of the highest awards awarded by the Indian state.

 Life and contribution

 Vaduvur (Vaduvoor) Veeravalli Sri Srinivasa Desikachariar Swami was born in Vaduvur, India on 4 November 1928 (Vibhava Varusham Aippasi Maasam Pushya Nakshatram), to Srimathi Kanakavalli and Sri Veeraraghavachariar.